 Types of Wilderness Communication

-First, the confines of our discussion — we limit our discussion to those products and services that provide contact to the outside world, without cell signal, from the wild.
+Below, we discuss products and services that contact the outside world, without cell signal, from the wild.
 We further limit our discussion to those devices and systems that provide digital, text-based communication.
 Voice transmission (as provided by satellite phones, two-way radios, and walkie talkies) is, paradoxically, less clear, more expensive, and complicated to execute.
 Sometimes, of course, it is the best choice.
 Here, we are discussing text-based communication.
-There exist devices and services that provide voice-only or all that a texting product does and more.
+Some devices and services provide voice-only or all that a texting product does and more.
 Anything that includes voice is significantly more expensive and at least a little bulkier than the average text-only product.
-For human-powered, recreational, terrestrial wilderness adventures, you don't really need voice contact.
-If you do, you likely have connections and contacts that can help you choose.
+You don't need voice contact for human-powered, recreational, terrestrial wilderness adventures.
+If you do, you likely have connections and contacts to help you choose.

 Emergency Messaging